MileHacker Logo

 Payment & Safety

-• Cash is accepted, but mobile payment is preferred and widely used by taxi drivers.
+• Cash is accepted, but mobile payment must be preferred and widely used by taxi drivers.

-• Verify: Always verify the license plate number and driver photo on the app matches the vehicle before entering.
+• Verify: Always verify the license plate number and driver photo on the app matches the car before entering.

 • Share Trip: Share your trip details with a trusted contact for added security, a feature available within the app.